Skudenes Municipality: General information

 In 1857, the port village of Skudeneshavn on the southern tip of the island of Karmøy was designated as a ladested (a port of lading).
-Shortly thereafter, on 10 February 1858, Skudeneshavn (population: 1,209) was separated from Skudenes municipality, constituting a municipality of its own.
+Shortly thereafter, on 10 February 1858, Skudeneshavn (population: 1,209) was separated from Skudenes Municipality and it became a separate municipality of its own.
 The split left Skudenes with a population of 5,044.

-On 1 January 1892 the northern part of Skudenes was split off to form the new municipality of Åkra (population: 1,962).
-This left Skudenes with a population of 2,732 and the size of Skudenes shrunk from 101 km2 to 68 km2.
+On 1 January 1892, Skudenes Municipality was divided again.
+The northern part of the municipality (population: 1,962) became the new Aakre Municipality and the southern part (population: 2,732) continued as a smaller Skudenes Municipality.
+This division shrunk the size of Skudenes Municipality from 101 km2 to 68 km2.

-On 1 January 1965, there were many municipal mergers in Norway as a result of the Schei Committee's work.
-On that date, Skudenes municipality (population: 3,583) was merged with the neighboring municipalities of Avaldsnes, Stangaland, Torvastad, and Åkra and with the towns of Kopervik and Skudeneshavn to form the new municipality of Karmøy.
+On 1 January 1965, Skudenes Municipality (population: 3,583) was dissolved upon recommendations of the Schei Committee and its lands were merged with the following areas to form the new Karmøy Municipality: